kinkalow/fuseq/README.md

 ## Fusion sequence

-fuseq is a command line tool that provides a visual representation of where the breakpoints are located in the fusion gene sequences analyzed by [Genomon](https://genomon-project.github.io/GenomonPagesR/).
+fuseq is a command line tool that provides breakpoint information in fusion gene sequences analyzed by [Genomon](https://genomon-project.github.io/GenomonPagesR/).
 That breakpoints can be obtained by [Blat](https://genome.ucsc.edu/cgi-bin/hgBlat).
 So, fuseq first collects the readnames and sequences from a Genomon result and passes them as input data for Blat.
 Blat outputs multiple candidates, but fuseq only extracts candidates that match the Genomon result and finally writes the breakpoint information to a file.